comunica/website/pages/association/board.md

 The title of "codebase curator" is reserved for one person, and can only be passed on to someone else by the current codebase curator.

-Every decision must be represented by an issue on a (yet to be created) GitHub repository, and describe a concrete action once the issue is accepted.
-During the meeting, such issues can be voted upon with either a 👍 (=1), 👎 (=-1), or a 👀 (=0), and every member can place exactly one vote.
+During the meeting, decisions can be made, and every member can place exactly one vote.
 In case of a tie, the final decision is up to the chair.
 The codebase curator may optionally overrule any (final) vote if this person considers this decision to be detrimental to the future of Comunica or the Comunica Association.
-Non-attending members may raise their vote for up to two weeks after the meeting.
+Non-attending members may raise their vote for up to two weeks after the meeting after reading the meeting minutes.
 Once a vote is final, an action will be carried out by the executive contributors.

-Minutes are scribed for each meeting by a volunteer, and are to appear afterwards on the (yet to be created) GitHub repository.
+Minutes are scribed for each meeting by a volunteer, and are to appear afterwards on https://github.com/comunica/association/tree/master/board-meetings The minutes are sent to all board members shortly after each meeting.